criewaldt/CommunityDoodle/README.md

 # CommunityDoodle
 A simple flask-socketio web app with a shared canvas for doodling!
-Built with Flask, Flask-socketio, & JavaScript.
+Built with Python 2.7, Flask, Flask-socketio, & JavaScript.

 Run the file 'run.py' to start the socketio server.
 Navigate to localhost/canvas with a compatible browser to start doodling on the canvas.